noahehall/theBookOfNoah/web_technoligies/the_internet/web_architecture.md

 ## TLS (formerlley ssl)
   + TLS: transport layer security, can be use with any protocol, e.g. FTP has FTPS
+    - cryptographic protocols that provide communications security over a computer network
     - encrypts communcation via a certificate issued by a certificate authority
       + metadata about the server
       + an encrypted fingerprint to decode communication